colobas/opencode.el/README.md

 User: Refactor the authentication system to use JWT tokensAssistant: I'll help you refactor the authentication system to use JWT tokens.
 Let me break this down into manageable tasks.

 [Uses todowrite to create structured task list]
-[Uses glob to find authentication-related files]
+[Uses Glob to find authentication-related files]
 [Uses grep to search for current auth patterns]
 [Uses edit to implement JWT changes step by step] [Shows LSP diagnostics after each change]